 As a result, entire test suites can be reduced to a few archetypes of flows that are contextual and compatible to changes in the surrounding context, e.g. test environment, data sources, system customization, multiple product versions, etc.

 Artificial Intelligence (AI) is an intriguing – and sometimes intimidating – phenomenon.
 It is no longer the stuff of a faraway future.
-With headlines like “Forrester Predicts That AI-enabled Automation Will Eliminate 9% of US Jobs In 2018”, it is only natural for professionals in any industry to think about how AI will affect their work.

 The world of software quality assurance dreams of artificial intelligence.
 The promise of a scalable, self-improving, digital workforce is too good to ignore.
 And in theory, there are endless ways in which AI can be utilized in, for example, test automation.

 But, to date, no one has developed a computer program of general intelligence able to think on its own.
 The more advanced applications of AI in quality assurance, e.g. robots designing test cases on their own, are still fiction.

 What does exist are clever statistical data analysis methods.
 We might call these artificial intelligence algorithms.
 Some of them are machine learning (ML) algorithms that can build clustering and predictive models out of even small amounts of data.
 Other algorithms mimic human decision-making, such as the way humans interact with software.
 Image recognition, for example, imitates humans' visual cognitive processing of what is on a computer screen.
 Algorithms like these are incredibly powerful when applied in the right ways.

 Existing examples of AI are “Narrow AI”.
 Gartner defines Narrow AI as: “Tightly scoped machine learning solutions designed to perform a specific task.”
 You don’t need a supercomputer to run these applications.
 Most of them can be hosted on a cloud server or even on your own laptop.